The Traffic in Women: Notes on the Political Economy of Sex

 The Traffic in Women: Notes on the "Political Economy" of Sex is an article regarding theories of the oppression of women originally published in 1975 by feminist anthropologist Gayle Rubin.
-In the article, Rubin argued against the Marxist conceptions of women's oppression—specifically the concept of "patriarchy"—in favor of her own concept of the "sex/gender" system.
-It was by arguing that women's oppression could not be explained by capitalism alone as well as being an early article to stress the distinction between biological sex and gender that Rubin's work helped to develop women's and gender studies as independent fields.
+In the article, Rubin argued against the Marxist conceptions of women's oppression — specifically the concept of "patriarchy" — in favor of her own concept of the "sex/gender" system.
+Arguing (a.) that women's oppression could not be explained by capitalism alone, and (b.) stressing the distinction between biological sex and gender, Rubin's work helped to develop women's and gender studies as independent fields.
 The framework of the article was also important in that it opened up the possibility of researching the change in meaning of this categories over historical time.
 Rubin used a combination of kinship theories from Lévi-Strauss, psycho-analytic theory from Freud, and critiques of structuralism by Lacan to make her case that it was at moments where women were exchanged (principally through marriage acts) that bodies were engendered and became women.
 Rubin's article has been republished numerous times since its debut in 1975, and it has remained a key piece of feminist anthropological theory and a foundational work in gender studies.

-Origins and Publication
+Origins and publication

 Rubin began work on the article when she was an undergraduate at the University of Michigan, based on her wide readings in social science and humanities theory under her advisor Marshall Sahlins.
 At the time, Rubin wished to be a Women's Studies major, but no such program existed.
 Rubin therefore declared one as an independent field and became the first Women's Studies graduate from the university in 1972.
 At the university, Rubin took part in reading groups organized by members of the New Left, and she was enmeshed in Marxist theory and critiques.
 She became a reader of publications like the New Left Review, which exposed her also to the critiques and analyses of Marxism by Lacan and Althusser that informed her writing.
-She was struck at the time in by how Marxists failed to adequately explain the roots of female oppression in the global world, and how it was also subsumed as a problem for analysis by Marxists for the problems of capitalism more generally.
-Encouraged by Sahlins, it was also during this time that she first read Claude Lévi-Strauss' book The Elementary Structures of Kinship.
+She was struck by how Marxists failed to adequately explain the roots of female oppression in the global world, and how Marxism subsumed the problem of female oppression within the problems of capitalism more generally.
+Encouraged by Sahlins, this was also when she first read Claude Lévi-Strauss' book The Elementary Structures of Kinship.
 As Rubin would say in a later interview with Judith Butler: "It [Lévi-Strauss] completely blew my mind."
 In addition, Rubin was then reading the newly emergent strands of post-structuralist theory from French intellectuals.